bolt/docs/docs/console-command/introduction.md

 merely a convenient tool for those that do prefer the command line.
 Its use is not required for normal use.</p>

-Console is usualy located at `{site root}/bin/console`, and can be executed using your PHP binary, for example to execute the `cache:clear` Console command:
+Console is usually located at `{site root}/bin/console`, and can be executed using your PHP binary, for example to execute the `cache:clear` Console command:

 ```bash